-With growth for all the programs, additional funding is needed to support staffing.
-We need additional administrative support for our growing Petaluma campus.
-Either converting our current Santa Rosa Administrative Assistant II position to III or hiring a part-time position.
-This position is part of the required EOPS Program match, which will continue to increase in tandem with the growth of the program.
-We also need to hire an additional EOPS advisor to support Petaluma and remote students with retention.
+With the growth for all the programs, including CalWORKs which is house in EOPS, additional funding is needed to support staffing.
+We need additional administrative support, including for our growing Petaluma campus.
+Ideally, changing the current Santa Rosa Administrative Assistant II position to III will support the counselor and classified professionals' needs as well as provide support needed to ensure we are meeting the needs of all of our programs.
+This position has been considered as part of the required EOPS Program match, which will continue to increase in tandem with the growth of the program.
+For the incoming year, the district match has increased by \$37,081.